evansbenj/Reduced-Representation-Workshop/3_De-multiplexing.md

 ## Problem 2: How many reads do we have for each individual?

 As an exercise, please use the [`grep`](http://unixhelp.ed.ac.uk/CGI/man-cgi?grep) command to count how many reads we have for each individual.
 A hint is that using `grep`, you can count the number of times an identifier character for each sequence appears in each file for each individual.
+Another hint is that you can get the manual for any `Unix` command by typing `man command`.

 How would your `grep` command differ for a `fasta` file compared to a `fastq` file?